Treatment of Stage III Breast Cancer

 Monoclonal antibodies: Advances in science and technology have led to the development of several different types of targeted therapies.
 Monoclonal antibodies are a type of targeted therapy that has been used in the treatment of breast cancer.
 Monoclonal antibodies are comprised of proteins that can be made in the laboratory and are designed to recognize and bind to specific proteins that occur in large quantities on the surface of some cancer cells.
 This binding action promotes anti-cancer benefits by:

 - Eliminating the cancer cell’s stimulus to grow, and

 - Activating the immune system to attack and kill the cancer cells that the monoclonal antibody is bound to.

-Herceptin®: Herceptin (trastuzumab) is a monoclonal antibody that binds to the HER2 protein.
-Results from an important clinical trial indicate that adding Herceptin to chemotherapy improves survival for patients with advanced HER2-positive breast cancer.
-Herceptin is the first monoclonal antibody to be approved by the FDA for the treatment of advanced breast cancer and is also being evaluated in the treatment of early stage breast cancer.
+Herceptin®: Herceptin (trastuzumab) is a monoclonal antibody that binds to the HER2 protein and adding Herceptin to chemotherapy improves survival for patients with advanced HER2-positive breast cancer.
+(22) Herceptin is the first monoclonal antibody to be approved by the FDA for the treatment of advanced breast cancer and additional precision cancer medicines that target HER2 are available and more active than Herceptin.

 Hormonal therapy involves reducing the level of estrogen in the body.
 Estrogen is an essential female hormone that is produced by the ovaries and adrenal glands.
 It serves many critical functions in the body, including developing the female sex organs in puberty, preparing the breasts and uterus for pregnancy in adulthood, and maintaining cardiovascular and bone health.
 Without estrogen, the female body is unable to sustain pregnancy and is susceptible to heart disease and osteoporosis.